yukancooktoo/yukans-recipes/_posts/2026-27-06-halloumi-sandwich.md

 - Vinegar/Lemon juice

 1. Shred the cucumber over a sieve, spread out and lightly coat with salt.
 Let sit for 20 minutes
-2. Lightly press the cucumber against the sieve to squeeze out as much water as possible.
+2. Press the cucumber against the sieve to squeeze out as much water as possible.
 This water can be used for juices
-_Optional: Wrap a clean cloth around the cucumber to squeeze out even more water_
 3. Remove large stalks from the herbs.
 Keep only the leaves, and finely dice
 4. With all garlic cloves, remove the bottom and slice in half.
-Remove any sprout.
+Remove the germ (the tiny sprout inside the garlic).
 Use a grater to shred or dice as finely as possible
-_Optional: Soak the raw garlic in hot water for ten minutes to remove the bite and strong aftertaste while keeping the zing and flavor_
-_Optional: Use a confit/roasted garlic clove for a different_
 5. In a bowl, mix the cucumber, chopped herbs, yoghurt, olive oil, and garlic until well incorporated.
 Add vinegar to taste.
 It should be thick enough to scoop with a spoon

+**Notes:**
+1. The drier the better when it comes to the cucumber.
+Instead of using just a sieve, you can cup the shredded cucumber with your hands and squeeze.
+Alternatively, wrap the cucumber in a cloth to wring.
+2. Raw garlic in this dish can have a strong bite with an overwhelmingly extended after taste.
+Soak the raw garlic in hot water for ten minutes removes the aftertaste completely while keeping a good zing and flavor.
+You can also used a confit/roasted garlic clove if you prefer.
+3. Removing the germ is important when consuming raw garlic.
+The germ has harsher and more bitter flavors compared to the rest of the garlic.
+Younger garlic has a smaller germ; If it is barely noticable when you look in the middle, you dont have to bother removing.
+If the germ is so large that it spans the entire garlic clove (or even pops out the top), you should remove it even for cooking applications.